California State Taxes Are Among the Highest in the Nation

 California is known for tacking additional excise taxes onto certain products.
 You'll pay an extra 33 percent if you buy fruit from a vending machine here.

-But legislation is afoot to try to repeal this tax increase.
-The issue goes to the ballot in November 2018 when opponents of the tax hope to implement a new law that prohibits any new transportation fuel taxes without a majority public vote.
-If passed, the new legislation would act retroactively to eliminate the 2017 tax hike.
+The issue went to the ballot in November 2018 when opponents of the tax sought to implement a new law that prohibits any new transportation fuel taxes without a majority public vote.
+If passed, the new legislation would have retroactively eliminated the 2017 tax hike.
+Ultimately, this ballot measure was defeated.

 California Property Tax